 Emma Faye was named San Antonio’s Woman of the Year in the 2018 class of 40 Under 40 honorees celebrating the city’s rising stars.
-She & Aid the Silent were also nominated by the San Antonio Business Journal and The Najim Family Foundation for their Corporate Philanthropy & Nonprofit Awards for Nonprofit CEO in 2017 and Senior Manager in 2018 (Emma Faye) and Nonprofit of the Year (Aid the Silent) for small to midsize.
+She & Aid the Silent were honored by the San Antonio Business Journal and The Najim Family Foundation for their Corporate Philanthropy & Nonprofit Awards for Nonprofit CEO in 2017 and Senior Manager in 2018 (Emma Faye) and Nonprofit of the Year (Aid the Silent) for small to midsize.
 In addition, her Good Vibrations Music & Arts Festival won Best of Fest for Charity Music Festival in Santa Barbara, CA presented with Jeff Bridges, Kenny Loggins, TBone Burnett and the Coen Brothers.
 Emma Faye was also named Best of City of San Antonio 2018 by San Antonio Magazine for Best Pageant Queen for using pageants as a platform to advocate for the deaf and hard-of-hearing community and made the list of “9 Utterly Astounding Women Who’ve Shaped San Antonio” 2018 by KW San Antonio for her advocacy endeavors.
 Morgan’s Wonderland honored Emma Faye by placing her on their Wall of Fame in September 2018 as an individual who has gone above and beyond to do great things for people with special needs.

 deaf/HOH patrons and won with Star Wars being the first movie played there with open captions.
 She advocated for deaf rights with the Texas Court Reporters Association for captioning legislation as well as hearing aid and implant insurance coverage legislation and personally met with eight Texas State Representatives and Senators on the importance of passing these two bills.